School-Meal-Mapper/School-Meal-Mapper/docs/readme.md

 ## How can I help?

 This project is governed by our [Code of Conduct](https://github.com/codeforamerica/codeofconduct).
 By cloning the project and working with us, you are expected to uphold this code.
-Please report unacceptable behavior to [codeforchapelhill@gmail.com](mailto:codeforchapelhill@gmail.com).

 ## Data source - Google Sheet